Cih2001/homelab/docs/walkthrough.md

    k create secret generic -n <app-namespace> minio-workflow-ak --dry-run=client --from-literal="accessKey=<minio-access-key>" --from-literal="secretKey=<minio-secret-key>" --output=yaml | kubeseal -o yaml
    ```

    And add the result to your deployment files for argocd to pick them up.
+Do not change the secret key name!

 1. You have to define a reference to artifact repository in your workflows